heliosdesign/helios-audio-mixer/README.md

 Uses an HTML5 `<audio>` element.

 #### `BufferSourceTrack`

 Uses a Web Audio buffer source.
 Best for use with small audio files, as the entire file must be downloaded before playback can begin.
 If you want to use the Web Audio API for larger files, `MediaSourceTrack` can play media as it downloads.

 If you want full audio mixer functionality (ie multiple tracks) on iOS, this track type makes things a lot easier.
 Media elements are subject to iOS rules about tap-to-play.

 #### `MediaSourceTrack`

 Uses an HTML5 `<audio>` element as input.
 Supports the full set of Web Audio nodes.
 Can stream files, so ideal for larger files.

 #### `StreamSourceTrack`

 Uses a MediaStream as input, ie a live mic input via `getUserMedia`.

 ## Web Audio Tracks

 Web Audio tracks wrap the Web Audio API in the HTML5 media interface, making it easier to control.
 As with all abstractions, some flexibility is lost.

-Web Audio tracks gain functionality by chaining a audio nodes.
+Web Audio tracks gain functionality by chaining audio nodes.
 By default, a web audio track has just one node which controls gain (volume).
 Some commonly used nodes (pan2d, pan3d, analysis) are included in this library.
 You can add your own nodes as well.

 ### Creating Nodes